uwdata/perceptual-kernels/README.md

 triplet comparisons, and manual spatial arrangement.

-what is a perceptual kernel?
+What is a perceptual kernel?
 ----------------------------
 Visualization design benefits from careful consideration of perception, as different assignments of visual encoding variables such as color, shape and size